-No. Issuers may pre-fund their maturing ABS with eligible ABS up to three months in advance.
-Issuers also have the option to refinance ABS that matured or mature in 2009 or the first quarter of 2010 in bulk on any date up to March 31, 2010.
-Issuers may not, however, pre-fund ABS that mature after March 31, 2010 with eligible ABS.
+No. Issuers may pre-fund their maturing ABS withissue eligible ABS that refinance ABS that mature on or prior to March 31, 2010 up to three months in advance-; however, if the "maturing ABS" are VFNs, for purposes of calculating the amount of ABS that may be issued in advance of maturing ABS, only the funded amounts of VFNs may be considered.
+Issuers may also have the option to refinance ABS that matured or mature in 2009 or the first quarter of 2010 in bulk on any date up to March 31, 2010.
+Issuers may not, however, pre-fund ABS that mature afterafter the maturity of such ABS (or up to three months in advance of the maturity subject to the qualifications described in preceding sentence) up to March 31, 2010 with eligible ABS.

-How will the issuance limits on credit card, floorplan,

-premium finance, and auto ABS (issued by a master trust) be enforced?
+How will the issuance limits on credit card, floorplan, premium finance, and auto ABS (issued by a master trust) be enforced?